Vitamin B’s

 Recent research from Oxford University has shown that taking high doses of vitamins B6, B12 and folate can significantly reduce the rate of declining memory in the elderly.
 This supports previous work from London which suggested folate deficiency was associated with depression and dementia.

-Only in Sweden, apparently – at least, all in one tablet as used in the Oxford clinical trials.
+Only in Sweden, apparently – at least, the all in one tablet as used in the Oxford clinical trials.
 The WellMan Clinic has commissioned a dispensing chemist to make up the same recipe in the form of a month’s bubble pack (with four tablets per bubble).
 Please ask us for further information.